ccrma/chuck-website/smuck/doc/chords.md

 - `TRIAD` is 3 characters long and represents the chord's basic triad (e.g. `maj`, `min`).
 If omitted, the chord is considered to contain a major triad.
 A full list of accepted triad types can be found below.
 - `EXTENSION` can be arbitrarily long and represents the extended chord tones beyond the triad (e.g. `7`, `9`).
 These extensions are optional and can also be altered with accidentals (e.g. `b9`, `#11`).

-Passing the resulting string to the `smuckish.chord()` method will return the MIDI note numbers for the chord, in octave 0.
+Passing the resulting string to the `Smuckish.chord()` method will return the MIDI note numbers for the chord, in octave 0.
 To specify a different octave, pass the octave number as an `int` in the second argument.

 ## Triads